Fighting Sex Offense Allegations in Ohio

 - Tier II: Requires registration with local law enforcement every 180 days for 25 years.

-Because an innocent mistake can lead to long-term implications, it’s crucial that you consult with an attorney in Cleveland who knows how to fight sex crimes charges.
+Because an innocent mistake can lead to long-term implications, it’s crucial that you consult with a sex crimes attorney in Cleveland who knows how to navigate the criminal justice system and create a robust defense against sexual crimes charges.

-The Importance of Working with an Experienced (& Honest!)
-Lawyer
+The Importance of Working with an Experienced and Honest Sex Crime Lawyer

 Avoid at all costs attorneys that make promises outside of how hard they will work for you.
 Having a good sales pitch is always nice, but it is more important to be honest with clients.

-We have seen firsthand the impact an attorney can have on a case's outcome.
-Hiring an experienced Cleveland criminal defense lawyer can mean the difference between incarceration or freedom.
+We have seen firsthand the impact an experienced criminal defense lawyer can have on a case’s outcome.
+Hiring an experienced Cleveland sex crime defense lawyer can mean the difference between incarceration and freedom.

 We Believe in Three Principles